 Current Needs :

-Gift cards to Walmart, Target or Visa
+Gift cards from Visa, Walmart, Target, or gas cards

 If you can help with any of these needs please contact Mary Taylor : Mary@aldersgate.org

 There will be a collection bin in the hallway for donations of NEW sheets, blankets or bedspreads.

 Families Moving Forward brings shelter, meals and support services to families without homes.

 (Click on the photo to the left to see a video about this mission)